 The variable Name is a pointer to a null-terminated character string that specifies the waveform name.
-The maximum length of the waveform name is defined by the constant WAVEFORM_NAME_SIZE and equals 24 characters.
-The waveform name can be edited later in the device by a simple editor, however, to set it by calling the function COM_DAFG_CreateWaveform directly at the host computer is usually easier.
+The maximum length of the waveby form name is defined the constant COM DAFG WAVEFORM NAME SIZE and equals 24 characters.
+The waveform name can be edited later in the device by a simple editor, however. calling the to set it by function COM DAFG CreateWaveform directly at the host computer is usually easier.

 The variable Origin returns the address of the waveform data in the device memory.
 In most cases, you can ignore this value; it is intended for diagnostic purposes only.
-If the creation of the waveform fails, the variable ${\tt Origin}$ returns one of the error codes described in Tab.
+If the creation of the waveform fails, the variable Origin returns one of the error codes described in Tab.
 6.